DPA (GDPR)

 10.2 This DPA is a part of and incorporated into the Agreement so references to "Agreement" in the Agreement shall include this DPA.

-10.4 Other than the right of data subjects or not-for-profit bodies, organisations or associations under the conditions set out in Article 80(1) of the GDPR to bring claims under the Standard Contractual Clauses (as applicable), a person who is not a party to this DPA may not enforce any of its terms.
+10.4 Other than the right of data subjects or not-for-profit bodies, organizations or associations under the conditions set out in Article 80(1) of the GDPR to bring claims under the Standard Contractual Clauses (as applicable), a person who is not a Party to this DPA may not enforce any of its terms.

 Schedule 1